CompImg/LST-AI/README.md

 measurements, the cause of the ONNX drift, and guidance if you are comparing against earlier results.

+**Testing this release:** [docs/testing.md](docs/testing.md) is the validation checklist, split into an aarch64 and an x86_64 track.
+It also states plainly what has *not* been tested — the pipeline has never been run end to end on x86_64, and the CUDA image has never been run against a GPU — so if you are validating on either, start there.

 ### Lesion annotation with FastSurfer

 Lesions are assigned to anatomical regions using a FastSurfer segmentation of the T1